lee-lindley/plsql_utilities/README.md

 Two user defined types. *arr_clob_udt* is a TABLE OF CLOB. *arr_arr_clob_udt* is a TABLE OF *arr_clob_udt* (or array of arrays).
-If you already
-have these in some form, by all means use them instead.
-Replace all references to *arr_arr_clob_udt* (do this one first so you do not match *arr_clob_udt*) and *arr_clob_udt* in the other files you deploy.

 ## arr_varchar2_udt

 User Defined Type Table of VARCHAR2(4000) required for some of these utilities.
-If you already have one of these, by all means use it instead.
-Replace all references to *arr_varchar2_udt* in the other files you deploy.

 ## arr_integer_udt

 User Defined Type Table of INTEGER required for some of these utilities.
-If you already have one of these, by all means use it instead.
-Replace all references to *arr_integer_udt* in the other files you deploy.

 ## japh_util_udt